gigascience/gigadb-website/docs/INSTALL.md

 There are variables in GigaDB which require values to be set in order for the web site to function.
-These variables are listed in the gigadb-website/chef/environments/development.json.sample file.
-The values in this file should be provided and the development.json.sample file should be renamed as development.json.
+These variables are listed in the `gigadb-website/chef/environments/development.json.sample` file.
+The values in this file should be provided and the `development.json.sample` file should be renamed as `development.json`.

-Your liason at GigaScience will be able to provide you with a development.json files with example values that these variables should be configured with.
+Your technical liason at *GigaScience* will be able to provide you with a `development.json` file with example values that these variables should be configured with.

-One or two key files may also be required in the files/certs directory.

 ## Creating and provisioning the virtual machine